 - Eye Health: This exam checks the structures of the eye to rule out any eye disease that may be causing or contributing to strabismus.
 Using various testing techniques, your eye doctor will assess the health of the eye.

 Initial testing is done without the use of eye drops, so the doctor can see how your eyes respond under normal circumstances (eye drops temporarily prevent the eyes from changing focus).
 Once testing is complete, your doctor will be able to help you create a treatment plan if you have been diagnosed with strabismus.

 If detected and treated early enough, strabismus is often correctable.
 Doctors have three main goals when treating this condition: obtain the best possible vision, gain the best eye alignments, and provide the best chance for binocular vision in both eyes.
 Treatment options for strabismus include:

 - Eyeglasses or an eye patch can be used to cover the stronger eye and correct focusing imbalance

-- Orthoptics (eye muscle exercises) help to improve the eye muscles and help straighten the eyes
+- Orthoptics (eye muscle exercises), which help to improve the eye muscles and straighten the eyes

 - Vision therapy, which may involve exercises that help the brain and eye learn to work together